Nagisa no Sindbad: 1996 Remix CD single release

-Chart positions
+Charts

 Pink Babies version

 The 10-member tribute group Pink Babies covered the song on August 31, 2016 as their first physical release, with "Lady X" as the B-side.
 Four versions of the single were offered; each one includes two different songs.

 A limited edition single titled "Le Sinbad de la plage" was sold exclusively at Japan Expo in Paris, France on July 2–5, 2015.
 The single includes "Armée de papaye" ("Papaya Gundan") and "Inspecteur Pepper" ("Pepper Keibu").

 Track listings

 All lyrics are written by Yū Aku; all music is composed by Shunichi Tokura.